Compact reference

 library, which all

-contracts depend on and which implements key built-in behaviors.
+contracts depend upon and which implements key built-in behaviors.

 A contract exports the following in the TypeScript module: